 The Puppet Forge contains thousands of modules submitted by users and Puppet module developers that you can use.
 In addition, PE customers can take advantage of supported modules; these modules–designed to make common services easier–are tested and maintained by Puppet.

-In Module Writing Basics for Windows QSG you’ll learn more about modules, including how to write your own modules.
+In a subsequent section, Module Writing Basics for Windows QSG you learn more about modules, including how to write your own modules.

 The process for installing a module is the same on both Windows and *nix operating systems.

 By default, Puppet keeps modules in

 environments\production\modules.
 This includes modules installed by PE, those that you download from the Forge, and those you write yourself.
 In a fresh installation, you need to create this modules subdirectory yourself.

 /etc/puppetlabs/staging-code/modules.
 Don’t modify anything in or add modules of your own to

 /etc/puppetlabs/staging-code/modulesdirectory is for file sync use only; if you are not using Code Manager or file sync, do not add code to this directory.

 The wsus_client module, or Windows Server Update Service (WSUS) module, lets Windows administrators manage operating system updates using their own servers instead of Microsoft’s Windows Update servers.